TanStack/query/README.md

 - `refetchActive: Boolean`
   - Defaults to `true`
   - When set to `false`, queries that match the refetch predicate and are actively being rendered via `useQuery` and friends will NOT be refetched in the background, and only marked as stale.
+- `refetchInactive: Boolean`
+  - Defaults to `false`
+  - When set to `true`, queries that match the refetch predicate and are not being rendered via `useQuery` and friends will be both marked as stale and also refetched in the background

 ### Returns